microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

     az keyvault set-policy -n $KEYVAULT_NAME --secret-permissions get --spn $SERVICE_PRINCIPAL_CLIENT_ID
     ```

 1. Create a secret for Kubernetes to use to access the Key Vault.
+When this command is executed, the Service Principal's credentials are stored in the `secrets-store-creds` Secret object, where it can be used by the Secret Store CSI driver to authenticate with Azure Key Vault and retrieve secrets when needed.

     ```
     oc create secret generic secrets-store-creds \